Trump's border tax faces more opposition--this time, from auto dealers

 Trump's White House bid upended some longtime political affiliations.
 For example, much of Trump's support in Rust Belt states came from union workers, who've typically leaned Democrat, but were wooed by Trump's promises to improve America's manufacturing sector.
 Not surprisingly, many of those same union workers are excited by his plans to implement a border tax, renegotiate trade deals like NAFTA, and encourage domestic production of automobiles.

-Like some other business groups, NADA has often leaned right due to the GOP's more business-friendly policies and its opposition to industry regulation.
+Like some other business groups, AIADA has often leaned right due to the GOP's more business-friendly policies and its opposition to industry regulation.
 So, it's a little unusual to see a major business organization virulently opposed to a Republican plan, even with the plan's attendant promises of cuts to the corporate tax rate.

-One thing's for sure: this is a very new, very challenging landscape for everyone to navigate, including NADA, unions, Republicans, and Democrats.
+One thing's for sure: this is a very new, very challenging landscape for everyone to navigate, including AIADA, unions, Republicans, and Democrats.
 As the debate unfolds, it may not be pretty to watch, but it's bound to be interesting.

+Note: A previous version of this story mistakenly identified Ritchie as the incoming president of the National Automobile Dealers Association.

 Email This Page